UW-PHARM/BitSAD/README.md

 If you want working examples of installation, please refer to `BitBench/build.sbt`.

+### Verilog Submodules

+The generated Verilog requires submodules that implement each operator.
+These modules are packaged separately in `verilog-lib.tar.gz`.
+Download the compressed file, then uncompress it into the directory containing your Verilog project source code.

 ## A Sample BitSAD Program

 Below is a sample BitSAD module.
 The names of traits, objects, classes, and functions must be as specified (e.g. `Parameters`, `Module`, `loop`, etc.).
 Please refer to `BitBench` for working example programs.